- Master of Science

 RWTH Aachen University is a world renowned institution in the international community of particle physicists, both in theoretical and experimental fields.
 Our institutes are involved in the CMS experiment at the Large Hadron Collider at CERN in Geneva, at which the last sought-after elementary particle of the standard model was discovered, the Higgs-Boson.
 Questions from astroparticle physics and cosmology are also answered through involvement in the AMS experiment on the International Space Station.

 The research groups in the Department of Physics have strong international networks.
 For this reason the international experience of our graduates is very important to us.
 We happily support stays abroad, see Programs Abroad, however work with international research groups during Master theses also offers diverse opportunities for international experiences.
 Furthermore, the international physics Master course of study is held in English.

 As a technical university, RWTH Aachen offers physics students in particular many possibilities to get to know interdisciplinary topics in engineering.
-This is illustrated in the Master's specialization field nanoelectronics, which is offered together with the Faculty of Electrical Engineering.
+This is illustrated in the Master's specialization fields nanoelectronics and Quantum Technology, which are offered together with the Faculty of Electrical Engineering.
 The Fraunhofer Institute for Laser Technology or the Helmholtz Institute for Biomedical Technology are also collaborators.